nsg/blog/site/blog/content/post/2018/dst.md

 ## Final words

-It look like DST will be removed in EU next year, nothing is really finalized but currently the suggestion is to let the member countries a choice if they like to stay in Daylight Saving Time or their real original time zones (Standard Time).
-For Sweden we have the choice if we like to stay inside UTC+1 (CEST) or UTC+2.
+It look like DST will be removed in EU next year, nothing is really finalized but currently the suggestion is to let the member countries a choose if they like to stay in Daylight Saving Time or their real original time zones (Standard Time).
+For Sweden we have the choice if we like to stay in UTC+1 (CEST) or UTC+2.
 Sweden is nicely aligned with the sun in the UTC+1 time zone so I really think we should keep it, it is our normal real standard time.
 Then of course, it would be confusing if every country around us choose to keep DST so I guess it makes sense to try to pick something together with the other member states.

-I'm really happy that we till stop changing the time for no reason!
+I'm really happy that we will stop changing the time for no reason!